Back to Blog

 Frequently Asked Questions

 What time does Sunny Day Real Estate typically take the stage?
-Doors for Sunny Day Real Estate concerts usually open around 7:00 PM.
-If there's an opening act, they will likely start around 7:45 PM to 8:00 PM, playing for 30-45 minutes.
-Sunny Day Real Estate themselves typically take the stage between 9:00 PM and 9:30 PM, with the show concluding around 10:45 PM to 11:00 PM.
+Doors for O2 Forum Kentish Town usually open around 7:00 PM.
+Supporting acts, if any, typically start around 7:45 PM or 8:00 PM, playing for approximately 30-45 minutes.
+Sunny Day Real Estate are expected to take the stage between 9:00 PM and 9:30 PM, with the show likely concluding around 11:00 PM or shortly after.

 Top Tips for Sunny Day Real Estate at O2 Forum Kentish Town